 At the management level, there was more alignment and focus on improving the culture and experience of the staff.
 This provided the executive team the opportunity to assess their management team on their leadership abilities and attitude.

 Ultimately it was the increase in sales performance after three months that defined this program’s success.
-As a result, a second wave of training and coaching has been planned.
+As a result, a second wave of training and coaching was conducted.

 To learn more about SGEi’s Sales training and communications please firstname.lastname@example.org